nsarode/popular_gene_prok/README.md

 | 10239	| 1	| Viruses |
 | 12884	| 1	| Viriods |

-We need to determine the superkindgdom (and classification) of individual taxid's in the list to identify and separate bacteria (and move on to other prokaryotes later).
+We need to determine the superkindgdom (and classification) of individual taxid's in the gene2pubmed file to identify and separate bacteria (possibly move on to other prokaryotes later).
 [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) is a fine resource when you have few taxa to search for.
 But for our purposes, this is not feasible !

 ### Sqlite to the rescue !

 I had faced this issue before and had created a handy R script to create a database using NCBI's taxonomy files !
 I could try to re-write the script in python, but chose not to waste time on it <sup>**</sup>.
 The scripts and relevant instructions to create the database are [here](NCBI_tax_sqliteDb/)

 <sup>**</sup> There are multiple perfectly good modules/packages that can give you NCBI taxonomy information from taxid (for e.g. [ETE toolkit](http://etetoolkit.org/) is an excellent package).
-But I wrote the script to create the database at a time when (a) there were not many packages available; (b) I was learning R and thought learning both R and sqlite in a script won't be a bad practice.
+But I wrote the script to create the database at a time when (a) there were not many packages available; (b) I was learning R and thought learning both R and sqlite won't be a bad practice.

 ### Take-off to Jupyter :rocket:

+R has markdown (Rmd) and python has Jupyter(lab) notebooks !
+I will use Jupyter lab for my analysis.

 With the database created, all we have to do is query the database and begin !

+Reproducing results from original paper - [AllTaxa](./JupyterNotebook/AllTaxa.ipynb)

+Repeating analysis for bacteria - [Bacteria](./JupyterNotebook/Bacteria.ipynb)